• Skip to primary navigation

 Can you freeze eggless cinnamon rolls?

-Yes!
+To freeze baked rolls: For best results, freeze without the frosting.
 Let them cool to room temperature, then either wrap the baking dish tightly with plastic wrap or aluminum foil or transfer the rolls to an airtight container.
-Freeze for up to 2 months (and sometimes longer).
+Freeze for up to 3 months (and sometimes longer).

 My dough is very sticky.
 What should I do?

-You can add 1-2 tablespoons of flour and continue kneading for 5 more minutes.
-Try to add as little flour as possible, and oil your hands and the counter every couple of minutes.
+You can add 1-2 tablespoons of flour and continue kneading for 5 more minutes BUT try to add as little flour as possible.
+Instead, oil your hands and the counter every couple of minutes.

 How do I know if my dough is kneaded long enough?